Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Performances and comparison

 \section{Performances and comparison}

-We demonstrate in this section the key rate-distance performances of the time-bin CV QKD protocol.
+We demonstrate in this section the asymptotic and finite-size key rate-distance performances of the time-bin CV QKD protocol.
 We consider a thermal noise channel with a unit-efficiency homodyne detector.
-An inefficient detector with thermal electronic noise can be equated to a fiber section with transmittance equal to the detector efficiency, and the electronic noise absorbed into the channel excess noise (Eq.~\eqref{Eq:thermalconcatenate}).
-The fiber attenuation is 0.2 dB/km, and the error-correction efficiency $f$ is taken to be 1.
+An inefficient detector with thermal electronic noise can be equated to a fiber section with transmittance equal to the detector efficiency, and the electronic noise absorbed into the channel excess noise (\eqref{Eq:thermalconcatenate}).
+In practice, the excess noise may originate from issues including an imperfect modulation, Raman scattering in the fiber, phase fluctuation, etc. The fiber attenuation is 0.2 dB/km, and the error-correction efficiency $f$ is taken to be 1.
 The simulation formulae can be found in Appendix~\ref{Sec:simufomula}.
-According to the key rate formula Eq.~\eqref{Eq::Keyrev}, the rounds where Alice sends $m$ photons and Bob receives $m$ photons can assure to generate secure keys.
-We plot in Fig.~\ref{Fig::234} the asymptotic key rate of the $i$-photon protocol assuming perfect decoy estimation and no excess noise, where in an $i$-photon protocol we only extract secure keys from a maximal $i$-photon components.
+According to the key rate formula \eqref{Eq::Keyrev}, the rounds where Alice sends $m$ photons and Bob receives $m$ photons can assure to generate secure keys.
+We plot in Fig.~\ref{Fig:234Results}(a) the asymptotic key rate of the $i$-photon protocol assuming perfect decoy estimation and no excess noise, where in an $i$-photon protocol we only extract secure keys from a maximal $i$-photon components.
 In this ideal case, the phase error rates of all the protocols are zero.
 The optimized source intensities $\mu$ and the post-selection thresholds $\tau$ are listed in Table~\ref{Tab::234Para}, as well as the resulted $Z$-basis error rate.
 Notice that the two-photon-protocol key rate derived from our DV method is similar to that from Ref.~\cite{Primaatmaja2022Discrete} using CV method, both reversely reconciled.
 This implies the connection between DV and CV security analysis, as well as the validity of the DV reverse reconciliation idea in Section~\ref{Sec::Photon number tagging}.
-To facilitate the discussion, we also plot in Fig.~\ref{Fig::234components} the contribution of each photon components to the key rate at different distances.
+To facilitate the discussion, we also plot in Fig.~\ref{Fig:234Results}(b) the contribution of each photon components to the key rate at different distances.
 In each group of bars, the relative contribution of the vacuum, one, two, three, four-photon components are plotted respectively, where the $m$-photon contribution of the $i$-photon protocol is defined to be $Q_{m,m}/(Q_{*,0}+\sum_{m=1}^i Q_{m,m})$ and the vacuum contribution is $Q_{*,0}/(Q_{*,0}+\sum_{m=1}^i Q_{m,m})$, i.e., the relative contribution to the raw key rate.